 Many factors affect which housing option you should choose.
 Your decision should be made based on the building's proximity to your classes/dining halls/libraries, age of the building, bathroom options, roommate matching options, room size, price and whether or not you are guaranteed placement into the room when you sign up.
 Unlike the traditional on-campus residence halls, the luxury residence halls guarantee placement when you sign up.
 They are also closer than many traditional dorms to your classes, dining halls and libraries.
 They are the closest options to Sorority Row, and they offer the largest, newest rooms at the most affordable cost per month.

 Like traditional rooms, rooms in the luxury residence halls fill up very quickly.
-We recommend reserving a room at Windsor or Ivy as soon as you apply to the University of Florida.
+We recommend reserving a room at Ivy as soon as you apply to the University of Florida.
 Most students sign up via our online reservation system , but you can also tour the halls in person and sign up after your tour.
 Tour hours are available Monday-Friday from 10am until 4:30pm.
 You can schedule a tour online or call the office for complete details at 352-376-6223.

 That may be possible, depending on the time of year and whether or not University of Florida is currently accepting cancellations of University of Florida housing contracts.
 Please call one of our housing specialists at 352-376-6223 for more info about making changes to your housing.
 You can begin the process by completing the Luxury Residence Hall reservation form.
 In your comments, be sure to add that you have a current University of Florida Housing Contract.